Actelion raises its 2012 profit view

-ZURICH (Reuters) - Europe’s biggest biotech company, Actelion ATLN.VX, said on Thursday recently announced cost cuts should boost profit this year as it posted a profit for the first-half of 2012.
+ZURICH, July 19 (Reuters) - Europe’s biggest biotech company, Actelion, said on Thursday recently announced cost cuts should boost profit this year as it posted a profit for the first-half of 2012.

 Net income for the first half of the year rose to 173.7 million Swiss francs ($177.39 million), compared with a net loss of 262.3 million a year earlier, the firm said.